 Sign up for free credit monitoring

-Since October, military members have had access to free electronic credit monitoring of their accounts.
+Military members have access to free electronic credit monitoring of their accounts.
 You’ll have to sign up by visiting the websites of each of the individual credit reporting agencies: Equifax, Experian and TransUnion.

 Set up auto payments